Experience API Logs

 To access the API Logs in Experience OS, go to Settings › API Logs.

 The timeline aggregates API calls into successful calls, calls with errors and calls with warnings.
 Hover over a bar for more details.
+Under the timeline, a table lists the recent API calls that occurred in the selected time range.
+Scroll down to see more API calls.

 Column | Detail |